 Classroom organization is no different.
 Keeping track of handouts, extra copies, lessons, books, student work…

-Today I want to share just one, simple organizational technique I’ve used with great success.
-It involves the lowly paper folder with pockets and brads.
+The first one involves the lowly paper folder with pockets and brads.
 Not the plastic ones.
 The flimsy, inexpensive, paper ones.

 I love them for several reasons:

 At the start of a writing unit, I copy and three-hole punch the assignment, graphic organizers, word bank, rubric, and anything else I think we might use.
 I distribute those packets to the students and instruct them to put them in the brads in the folder.
 You can have students add a few sheets of loose-leaf paper at the back or interspersed between pages.

 This is our writing folder for the unit.
 Students keep all of their work in the folder.
 Drafts can be written on the loose-leaf or on paper that’s kept in the pockets.
 Any extra handouts or graphic organizers can be put into the brads as we work through the writing process.